theRealAph/ScopeLocals/README.md

 ## Description

+* The scope of scope locals does not refer to the lexical scope of its name, but to the dynamic scope of the lifetime of a name binding.

 In Java, the scope of a declaration -- the association of a name with an entity such as a variable -- is the region of the program within which the entity declared by the declaration can be referred to using